guidotiana/MonteGrappa/README.md

       $ montegrappa

-will print a welcome message with the current compiled version.
+will print a welcome message with the current version.